wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

 - January 15th:
   - decided that the requirements to set up a Dockerfile for each would be too much, as they both require a large amount of steps.
   - decided to move to CSIL, with doing this, create documentation to set up and install.
+- January 16th:
+  - got verified for CSC, able to clone both directories.
+Currently, working on initializing and running both.

 #### Specific Questions:
 -